How To Plan A Perfect Day Trip From Florence To Cinque Terre

 FRECCIARGENTO + REGIONAL

-Another – perhaps easier – option is to take the direct Frecciargento train from Firenze Campo di Marte station to La Spezia, and from there a regional train to Riomaggiore.
+Another – perhaps easier – option is to take the direct Frecciargento train from Firenze Campo di Marte Station to La Spezia.
+Depending on the time you depart, it takes just one your and 49 minutes.
+Once you are in La Spezia, take the regional train to Riomaggiore.

 If you still want to do it, you will need to drive from Florence along highway A11 to Viareggio; then change to take A12 northbound to La Spezia and Genova.
 It will take you about 2 hours to drive to La Spezia in ideal conditions.
 Once in La Spezia, you have three options:

-PARK YOUR CAR IN LA SPEZIA AND TAKE THE TRAIN – Leave your car at the train station for a fee, and take the train to one of the Cinque Terre villages.
+PARK YOUR CAR IN LA SPEZIA AND TAKE THE TRAIN – Leave your car at the train station parking lot for a fee, and take the train to one of the Cinque Terre villages.

-CONTINUE DRIVING TO LEVANTO AND TAKE THE TRAIN – This small town is just outside Cinque Terre National Park and a great base to explore the area.
+CONTINUE DRIVING TO LEVANTO AND TAKE THE TRAIN – This small town is just outside the Cinque Terre National Park on the farthest side, and a great base to explore the area.
 There are direct trains to Monterosso, which is just 5 minutes away.

 DRIVE TO MONTEROSSO – This is the only village you can reach by car, and the farthest.
-It will be an additional 30 minutes drive.
+It will be an additional 30 minutes drive there from La Spezia.
 Looking for a parking spot may be a hassle.

 Riomaggiore